jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-112.md

-#### 115. The Possibility of the Entire Vortex Containing a Star Being Destroyed
+#### 115. The possibility of the entire vortex containing a star being destroyed

 It is also possible for the entire vortex containing such a fixed star to be absorbed by surrounding vortices.
 Its star can be taken into one of these vortices and transformed into a planet or comet.